-Proposals for the refurbishment of shopfronts or the design of new shopfronts, including awnings and projecting signs, which require planning permission must demonstrate how they reflect the relevant Belgravia Design Codes.
-In particular this relates to:
+- A. Proposals for the refurbishment of shopfronts or the design of new shopfronts which require planning permission, including awnings and projecting signs must demonstrate how they reflect the relevant Belgravia Design Codes.
+In particular this relates to: - a. materials: - b. architectural details; and - c. the sensitive incorporation of security measures. - B. Proposals to display advertising which require planning permission should not have a detrimental impact on the amenity of the area or obstruct pedestrian routes.

-- a. materials;

-- b. architectural details; and

-- c. the sensitive incorporation of security measures.